v6nerd/pyhole/README.md

 # Installation

-## Debatably unsafe `curl | sudo bash` easy installer.
+## One-line installer

-Coming soon...
+Debatably unsafe `curl https://example.com/install.sh | sudo bash` one-line installer is coming soon...

 ## Manual install from GitHub

 1. Ensure sudo is installed by running the following as root:
     - `apt-get install sudo`
-2. Install either lighttpd or apache.
+2. Install a web server of your choise - lighttpd or apache.
 If unsure install lighttpd.
+(Advanced users can use any web server.)
     - `sudo apt-get install lighttpd` , OR
     - `sudo apt-get install apache2 libapache2-mod-php5`
-3. Clone this Git repository
+3. Clone this Git repository.
     - `git clone "https://github.com/pyhole/pyhole.git"`
 4. Run pyhole-installdeb.sh which will build the deb, install dependencies, and install the deb with dpkg.
     - `sudo ./pyhole/DEBIAN/pyhole-installdeb.sh`
 5. Run pyhole-config, which will guide you through configuring pyhole.
     - `pyhole-config`

-## Manual install from .deb release
+## Manual install from .deb

 Coming eventually...